 Staying in Clayton Hotel Cardiff Lane?
 Let us take you on a trip down memory lane as we look at some amazing facts about the area our hotel is located, The Dublin Docklands!
 An area of Dublin enriched with such Irish history and culture!

 The Jeanie Johnston

-Our first stop takes us to one of Dublin’s most well-known landmarks, the “Jeanie Johnston”.
+Our first stop on Dublin’s Docklands takes us to one of Dublin’s most well-known landmarks, the “Jeanie Johnston”.
 Built in Quebec back in 1847 with the purpose to be used as a cargo ship, it would find itself to be used for a very different reason.
 As the great famine gripped Ireland, the owners carried fleeing Irish emigrants to North America.
 It made 16 voyages in total, carrying over 2,500 Irish emigrants, and the fare to Quebec was a total of £3.10!
-The replica of the vessel is located on the Custom House Quay and is one of Dublin’s biggest tourist attractions!
+The replica of the vessel is located on the Custom House Quay of the Docks in Dublin and is one of Dublin’s biggest tourist attractions!